LibrariesHacked/librarieshacked-web-content/articles/connectingdata.md

 Tags: linked data, open government data, government software
 ---

-Open data is widely considered to be a **good thing** - greater organisation and government transparency will lead to a better informed public and greater innovation as that data will be available to use in more creative ways.
+Open data is widely considered to be a **good thing** - greater organisation and government transparency leads to a better informed public and greater innovation and creative use of that data.

 The government promote an open data policy.
 The service design manual on gov.uk includes [a page on open data](https://www.gov.uk/service-manual/technology/open-data.html).
-Key phrases include:
+Key phrases:

 - *You should publish all public data, unless it is private data collected from people or restricted for national security reasons.*
 - *Your open data should be user-friendly and findable.
 You should support people who want to reuse it and provide guarantees about how it will be made available.*